tscz/transcribe/README.md

 The state management is based on Redux.
 It integrates Tone.js (for audio playback and sequencer) and Peaks.js (for waveform rendering and audio navigation).

 <img src="./doc/diagrams/out/state.wsd.svg" alt="app state overview">

+A redux middleware is controlling the audio player and waveform as side-effects of state transitions.

 ### Component documentation